 Another possibility is that the suspicious bad guy or gal with the weird behavior may not even want to take the chance you have a gun and might even avoid you as possible prey.
 I guess what I am saying is that the concealed carry situation is very uncertain and has a lot of inherent risks and considerations.
 Awareness of situational factors is key.
 Also, recognizing physical signs are important.
 It seems a lot of people do not really notice or even care that you are carrying.
 But what if they do?
 Are there some suggestive and revealing signs and clues to indicate you are indeed carrying a concealed gun?

 Recognize it may even be a crime in some jurisdictions to point to your hidden gun, mention that you are carrying a gun, partially display it, or draw it to threaten someone, even if it is unloaded or cannot even fire.
-Although GENERALLY it is not a crime when your gun “prints” or shows the gun’s outline through your clothes, it could be a legal problem if you have a gun in your hand and do not even point it at someone.
+Although GENERALLY, it is not a crime when your gun “prints” or shows the gun’s outline through your clothes, it could be a legal problem if you have a gun in your hand and do not even point it at someone.
 This varies significantly from state to state and among jurisdictions.
-“Printing” is a non-legal term that describes when the outline of your concealed gun can be seen through your cover garment, even though it is covered by it.
+“Printing” is a non-legal term that describes when the outline of your concealed gun can be seen through your cover garment, even though it covers it.
 If you have a concealed carry permit or license, in almost all states your handgun must be concealed and hidden whenever you are in public or else it probably will be a crime (situational.)
 What qualifies as “concealed” and “printing” varies a lot among states and jurisdictions, so know the laws in your area from reliable sources.
 Aside from legal concerns, those carrying concealed do not want others to know that they have a hidden gun for their own safety reasons.
 They will take extreme actions to cover-up their gun and avoid any clue or physical or visual evidence that they are carrying.
 Those who carry handguns should know the telltale giveaways that could jeopardize their legal concealed carry handgun being recognized by the bad guys and gals.
 So what are some gestures, cues, evidence, clues, behaviors that alert others that you are carrying a hidden gun?
 Here are some actions and signs that announce you have a weapon on your person.
 When I first started carrying, I think I did not truly understand every one of these, but so far I am still here, had no problems, and have not been arrested.
 I have learned my lessons and behaviors and want to avoid any signs or hints that I am carrying.

-So below are my TOP 11 SIGNALS THAT HINT THAT YOU MAY BE CARRYING A CONCEALED HANDGUN:
+TOP 11 SIGNALS THAT HINT THAT YOU MAY BE CARRYING A CONCEALED HANDGUN:

 1. Constantly touching or feeling the concealed gun through the cover garment to ensure its presence – this draws attention to it and you; may involve sub-consciously resting your hand on the gun;